lthms/cohttp-connpool/README.md

-# `cohttp-connpool-eio`
+# `cohttp-connpool`

-This library provides a connection pool for `cohttp-eio`, enabling efficient reuse of HTTP connections within an Eio application.
+This library provides a connection pool for `cohttp` backends, enabling efficient reuse of HTTP connections.
 This helps reduce latency and resource overhead by minimizing the need to establish new TCP connections for each request.

 ```ocaml
 open Eio.Std